What's up in the solar system in May 2012

 China's Chang'E 2 lunar orbiter is now at L2, the Lagrange point on the far side of Earth from the Sun, having arrived there in August 2011.
 According to this Xinhua article, the plan is for it to stay there for a year.
 I'm eager to receive more information on the status of this mission!

-NASA's Lunar Reconnaissance Orbiter is busily mapping the Moon from its science orbit, producing insane quantities of data (their latest data release, issued on March 16, uncludes 9.6 Terabytes of raw data and brings their image total to 667,572).
+NASA's Lunar Reconnaissance Orbiter is busily mapping the Moon from its science orbit, producing insane quantities of data (their latest data release, issued on March 16, includes 9.6 Terabytes of raw data and brings their image total to 667,572).
 There's a big citizen science project called Moon Mappers that is asking the public's help to map craters within those images.
 This month they've got a Million Crater Challenge going; there's only 4 days left to reach 1 million craters mapped, so go help them out!
 Browsing the Lunar Reconnaissance Orbiter photo gallery is always rewarding; these scale-like impact melt sheets are very cool-looking.

 On to Mars: